Dates for Academic Year 2023/24 MSc programmes

 LSTM recognises a number of English language tests, including TOEFL iBT, Pearson PTE and IELTS.
 In response to the disruption caused by the pandemic, we are now able to accept the following online tests:

-Full details of all acceptable English Language tests are available on our web page at:
+Full details of all acceptable English Language tests are available on our web page.

-For Online programmes and Professional Diplomas only, we can accept alternative forms of evidence for English Language.
-This can include school certificates (see list), Education Criteria (if your degree was taught in English) or via Work Criteria.
-Full details of this Waiver Scheme are available.
+For online programmes and professional diplomas only, we can accept alternative forms of evidence for English Language.
+This can include school certificates (see list), education criteria (if your degree was taught in English) or via work criteria.
+Full details of this Waiver Scheme are found here.

 Scholarships

-The link for the scholarship form is only provided to applicants who hold a conditional offer.
+The link to our scholarship form is only provided to applicants who hold a conditional offer.

 Scholarships normally open in January annually.

 We advise all students to apply for scholarships.
-Eligibility is determined by the scholarship panel as we have a variety of different scholarships with varied eligibility.
-You can also see our list of scholarships and eligibility on our website https://www.lstmed.ac.uk/study/finance-and-funding/taught-programmes-scholarships
+Eligibility is determined by a scholarship panel.
+You can also see the full list of scholarships and eligibility on our website

 LSTM scholarships have a deadline of the 31 March annually.
 All applicants, successful or unsuccessful will normally hear the outcome in early May.

-You can make an application to Chevening and Commonwealth scholarships.
+You can make an application to Chevening and Commonwealth scholarships at any time.
 If you are successful and become shortlisted, then you will require an unconditional offer.
 This means an offer from LSTM where the only outstanding conditions are financial and would be met by the funder.

 Accommodation